9661328/Chess/executables/README.md

 # Chess / executables /
-This is where the zipped standalone files for the various operating systems will be.
+This is where the zipped standalone files for the various operating systems live.